Manarom/ThermovisorImages.jl/docs/src/pluto_tests_git.md

 ```

 The last line will launch the Pluto starting page in your default browser
-3) Copy/Clone the entire GitHub [repository](https://github.com/Manarom/ThermovisorData.jl.git) to your local folder.
-As far as `ThermovisorData.jl` is not a registered package, all files needed to run the notebooks must be in the `../notebooks` folder with respect to  `note_book_name.jl` file location.
+3) Copy/Clone the entire GitHub [repository](https://github.com/Manarom/ThermovisorImages.jl.git) to your local folder.
+As far as `ThermovisorImages.jl` is not a registered package, all files needed to run the notebooks must be in the `../notebooks` folder with respect to  `note_book_name.jl` file location.
 4) Open notebook's `.jl`- file in `Pluto` by providing the full path to the *"Open a notebook"* text field on `Pluto`'s starting page.
 As far as `Pluto` has its own package manager, it will automatically install all necessary dependancies, which are marked in `using` cell of this file.